Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Cut-based Analysis

 In the ggF SM category, the following discriminating variables are chosen.
-The $|\Delta\eta_{HH}|$ variable stands for the absolute value of the $\eta$ separation between two Higgs bosons.
-With $m_{\rm{HH}}^{\rm{corr}} > $ 400 GeV, both the signal and the DY background events are energetic and are mostly having the $bb$ and $\mu\mu$ systems back-to-back.
-The signal events tend to be more transverse resulting in smaller $|\Delta\eta_{HH}|$, while the DY background events are less transverse leading to a larger spread in $|\Delta\eta_{HH}|$, as shown in FIG.~\ref{fig:figure_9}.
-The relative $p_{\text{T}}$ variables, such as $p_{\rm{T}}^{bb}/m_{bb}$, $p_{\rm{T}}^{\mu\mu} /m_{\mu\mu}$, $p_{\rm{T}}^{bb}/m_{\rm{HH}}$, where $p_{\rm{T}}^{bb}$ and $p_{\rm{T}}^{\mu\mu}$ are the transverse momenta of the di-bjet and di-muon candidates, are very effective in separating the signal and the DY background events, as shown in FIG.~\ref{fig:figure_10} to~\ref{fig:figure_12}.
-Lastly, $H_{\rm{T}}$, which represents the scalar sum of the transverse momentum of bjets and muons, has a strong separation of the signal and the DY background events, as shown in FIG.~\ref{fig:figure_13}.
-In the ggF BSM category, where less energetic events are enriched, which results in very similar behaviour in signal and background events.
-In this challenging phase space, there are two outstanding variables that can improve the signal significance: $|\Delta\eta_{\mu b}^{max}|$, which means the absolute value of the maximal $\eta$ separation between the muons and the bjets, and $|\Delta\eta_{bb}|$, which means the absolute value of the $\eta$ separation between two bjets, as shown in FIG.~\ref{fig:figure_14} and~\ref{fig:figure_15}.
-Different than other categories, there emerge a lot of $t\bar{t}$ background events.
-Since the $W$ boson decays leave neutrino that almost does not interact with either the ATLAS or CMS detector, the missing energy in the transverse plane, $E_{\text{T}}^{miss}$, is chosen to reject the $t\bar{t}$ events, as shown in FIG.~\ref{fig:missET}.
+The $|\Delta\eta_{\rm{HH}}|$ variable stands for the absolute value of the $\eta$ separation between two Higgs bosons.
+The signal events tend to be more transverse resulting in smaller $|\Delta\eta_{\rm{HH}}|$, while the DY background events are less transverse leading to larger $|\Delta\eta_{\rm{HH}}|$, as shown in FIG.~\ref{fig:figure_9}.
+The relative $p_{\text{T}}$ variables, such as $p_{\rm{T}}^{bb}/m_{bb}$, $p_{\rm{T}}^{\mu\mu} /m_{\mu\mu}$, $p_{\rm{T}}^{bb}/m_{\rm{HH}}$, where $p_{\rm{T}}^{bb}$ and $p_{\rm{T}}^{\mu\mu}$ are the transverse momenta of the di-bjet and di-muon candidates, can also effectively separate the signal and the DY background events.
+As shown in FIG.~\ref{fig:figure_10} to~\ref{fig:figure_12}, the signal events tend to have harder spectrum.
+Lastly, $H_{\rm{T}}$, which represents the scalar sum of the transverse momentum of bjets and muons, has a strong separation power given more energetic signal events, as shown in FIG.~\ref{fig:figure_13}.

+In the ggF BSM category, less energetic events are enriched, resulting in very similar behaviour in signal and background events.
+In this challenging phase space, we find two outstanding variables that can improve the signal significance by calculating $\rm{S/\sqrt{B}}$: $|\Delta\eta_{\mu b}^{max}|$, which is the absolute value of the maximal $\eta$ separation between the muons and the bjets, and $|\Delta\eta_{bb}|$, which stands for the absolute value of the $\eta$ separation between two bjets.
+As shown in FIG.~\ref{fig:figure_14}, the signal events are more centrally produced leading to slightly smaller $|\Delta\eta_{\mu b}^{max}|$ than the background.
+In FIG.~\ref{fig:figure_15}, the signal events have two bjets originating from the Higgs boson resulting in smaller $|\Delta\eta_{bb}|$ than the background.
+Different than other categories, there emerge non-negligible $t\bar{t}$ background events.
+The missing transverse momentum, $E_{\text{T}}^{miss}$ as a proxy of the neutrino $p_{\text{T}}$, effectively rejects the $t\bar{t}$ events, as shown in FIG.~\ref{fig:missET}.